Choosing the Best Rotary Hammer Drill is not an easy task. As there are not so many great tools on the market.

 2. The SDS Rotary Hammer.

-The first one you can use it like a regular drill.
+The first one you can use it as a regular drill.
 If you want more powerful hammering motion, go for the SDS rotary hammer.

 Don’t get me wrong, you can still use the hammer function on a basic rotary tool.
 The SDS gives you more option to do so, don’t forget the extra power it comes with.